Confused about hiring a freelance copywriter?

 And frankly, if you weren’t worried before, the statement “trust me” certainly raises an important question in your head: “Can I?”

 The answer is… probably not.

-Does a copywriter asking you to trust them guarantee they are shady?
+Does a copywriter saying one of these lies guarantee they are shady?

 No, but it’s another red flag.
 None of the lies we’ve covered here are enough by themselves to condemn anyone but put several of them together, and it should set off warning bells.

 The slimiest copywriters use each of these lies intentionally, and having a collection to watch for, it should be easy for you to spot them.

 When it comes to hiring copywriters, it’s a good idea to “trust, but verify.”

 Just like hiring any professional, look at his or her portfolio and talk to previous clients.
 Even better, get a referral from someone who worked with them before.